ietf-gitwg/using-github/draft-thomson-github-bcp.md

 # Acknowledgments

-This work wouldn't have been possible without the hard work of those people who have trialed use of GitHub at the IETF.
+This work wouldn't have been possible without the hard work of those people who have trialled use of GitHub at the IETF.

 The experiences of the CORE WG in {{core}} were contributed by Carsten Bormann.
 The experiences of the QUIC WG in {{quic}} were contributed by Lars Eggert.